Phuket Covid 19: Phuket marks 50 new COVID cases, no new deaths

 - Dec 13 - 50 new cases

-The report marked 17 people infected with COVID-19 in other provinces before entering Phuket (+3), as well as 36 returning from other countries and testing positive and 42 COVID patients brought back to Phuket under the “Bring Phuket people home” policy since Apr 3.
+The report marked 17 people infected with COVID-19 in other provinces before entering Phuket, as well as 36 returning from other countries and testing positive and 42 COVID patients brought back to Phuket under the “Bring Phuket people home” policy since Apr 3.

-According to the PPHO COVID situation report for Dec 13, 589 people were under medical care or supervision, 70 fewer than the 659 reported yesterday.
+According to the PPHO COVID situation report for Dec 15, 521 people were under medical care or supervision, nine fewer than the 530 reported yesterday.

-The report recorded zero people suspected of being infected with COVID-19 after testing positive by antigen test kits (ATK), while the total number of people reported as currently being held at ‘COVID-19 Care Centers’ across the island decreased by eight, from 66 to 58.
+The report recorded five people suspected of being infected with COVID-19 after testing positive by antigen test kits (ATK), while the total number of people reported as currently being held at ‘COVID-19 Care Centers’ across the island decreased by five, from 44 to 39.

 Be the first to comment.